 \subsection{Basic calculus rules}

-At first we can conclude that the integral defined in the previous section is linear.
-This follows immediately from the linearity of the Malliavin derivative, divergence operator and Lebesgue(-Stieltjes) integrals.
-Formally we have for $Y,Z\in\caI^X(0,t)$ and two constants $a,b\in\R$ that $aY+bZ\in\caI^X(0,t)$ and
+At first, we can conclude that the integral defined in the previous section is linear.
+This follows immediately from the linearity of the Malliavin derivative, divergence operator and the Lebesgue(--Stieltjes) integral.
+Formally, we have for $Y,Z\in\caI^X(0,t)$ and two constants $a,b\in\R$ that $aY+bZ\in\caI^X(0,t)$ and